 Fire Sprinklers: Myths vs. Facts

-Do you have a fire sprinkler system installed in your New Jersey, Philadelphia or Delaware building?
+Do you have a fire sprinkler system installed in your New Jersey or Eastern Pennsylvania building?
 If not, you should – fire sprinklers are the most effective fire protection systems available.
 Unfortunately, misconceptions about fire sprinkler systems make some people nervous to install them – however, many of those misconceptions are simply not true!
 For instance:

 Fire Sprinkler Myth #1 – Smoke sets off fire sprinklers